-To keep up the cat’s immunity through adulthood, vaccines are repeated once every 1-3 years depending on individual circumstances and vaccine type.
+To keep up your cat’s immunity through adulthood, vaccines are repeated once every one to three years depending on circumstances and the type of vaccine.

 Do all kittens have worms?

 Not all kittens have worms (intestinal parasites), but most of them do.
-The same milk that protects nursing kittens from disease and provides nutrition also carries intestinal worms, so drinking mother’s milk can transfer worms to young kittens shortly after birth.
-Infection can occur even earlier - before kittens are born - because some intestinal parasites are transmitted to kittens through the blood stream while they are still in the womb.
-Since kittens can become infected so early and since intestinal parasites can cause severe illness, treatment needs to begin when the kitten is only a couple of weeks old.
+The same milk that protects nursing kittens from disease and provides nutrition also carries intestinal worms and can transfer them to young kittens shortly after birth.
+Infection can also occur before kittens are born, as some intestinal parasites are transmitted to kittens through the bloodstream while they are still in the womb.
+Since kittens can become infected so early and intestinal parasites can cause severe illness, treatment needs to begin when the kitten is only a couple of weeks old.

-A microscopic examination of a stool sample will identify which worms the kitten is infected with so a specific treatment plan can be prescribed.
-Since many kittens are infected with the more common intestinal worms, your veterinarian may routinely administer a broad-spectrum dewormer that is safe and effective against several species of intestinal worms.
-This medication, which kills adult worms, is given every 2-3 weeks to target the most susceptible stage of the worm’s lifecycle.
-For other types of intestinal parasites, different medications and treatment intervals are required.
+A microscopic examination of a stool sample will identify which worms a kitten is infected with so a specific treatment plan can be prescribed.
+Many kittens are infected with common intestinal worms, so your veterinarian may routinely administer a broad-spectrum dewormer that is safe and effective against several species of intestinal worms.
+This medication, which kills adult worms, is given every two to four weeks to target the most susceptible stage of the worm’s lifecycle.

 Tapeworms, one of the most common intestinal parasites in cats, do not follow this developmental pattern.
 Kittens do not get tapeworms from their mothers.
-Kittens become infected with tapeworms when they swallow fleas that carry tapeworm eggs.
-When the cat chews or licks her coat, she often swallows a flea.
+They become infected when they swallow fleas carrying tapeworm eggs.
+When a cat chews or licks her coat, she often swallows a flea.
 The flea is digested within the cat's intestine, releasing the tapeworm egg.
 The egg hatches and anchors itself to the intestinal lining.
-Cats may also get a tapeworm infection by eating mice or birds.
+Cats may also get a tapeworm infection by eating infected mice or birds.

 There are other less common parasites that can infect kittens, such as coccidia and giardia that require special treatment.
-Both of these parasites can be identified with a stool sample examined under the microscope.
+These parasites are typically found on a fecal examination done in a laboratory.

-Cats remain susceptible to re-infection with tapeworms, hookworms, and roundworms, so periodic deworming throughout the cat's life is recommended for outdoors cats.
+Cats remain susceptible to re-infection with tapeworms, hookworms, and roundworms, so periodic deworming throughout your cat's life is recommended.
 For further details about roundworms, hookworms, or tapeworms, see the handouts “Roundworm Infection in Cats”, “Hookworm Infection in Cats”, and “Tapeworm Infection in Cats”.